The ʾIšbaʿal Inscription from Khirbet Qeiyafa

 But this Qeiyafa 'ShB`L apparently styles himself B[N] BD`.

 Is BD` another name of Saul?
 Is it really a personal name?

-The first person to propose (publicly) a complete interpretation of the text is Gershon Galil, transmitted through Jim West:
+The first scholar to propose (publicly) a complete interpretation of the text is Gershon Galil, transmitted through Jim West:

 "In my opinion the correct reading of the second Qeiyafa inscription is: